The next open tryout is Saturday, July 19, 2014, from 10:00 a.m. to 12:30 p.m. at Skateland North Point, 1113 North

-This two-hour intensive tryout is the last opportunity in 2013 for females 18 or older to join our league of prestigious athletes.
+This three-hour intensive tryout is the first opportunity in 2014 for females 18 or older to join our league of prestigious athletes.
 The cost to tryout is $20 per person at the door.
 Skaters will be assessed throughout the event and given feedback; positive results could culminate in an invitation to join the league.

 We would ask interested candidates to prepare to commit to the entire tryout session.
 Prior to participating, all skaters must sign a waiver of liability and have full protective gear, which includes: elbow and knee pads, wrist guards, a helmet, and a mouth guard.
 Quad roller skates are also required.